HackYourFuture-CPH/gamejoy/README.md

 ## Okay, sounds like fun, how can i join?

-If you want to join then message me on slack
+If you want to join then message Benjamin on slack

+## Will there be prices and judges?

+Yes 🏆 and Yes 👩‍⚖️

+## Working together

+It's up to your group to decide how you will work together!
+Maybe one person is doing the styling, and the two other people is working on the game logic.
+Maybe you are all working on the game logic.

+The most important thing here is to focus on creating a game!